 Hormones can be thought of as chemical messengers.
 They communicate with tissues in the body to bring about many different changes.

 Androgens are the group of sex hormones that give men their ‘male’ characteristics.
-They are crucial to male sexual and reproductive function.
+They are crucial for male sexual and reproductive function.
 They are also responsible for the development of secondary sexual characteristics in men, including facial and body hair growth, and bone and muscle development.

 The major sex hormone in men is testosterone, which is produced mainly in the testes.
 The pituitary gland is a small gland that controls the testes and is located in the brain.